New Brunswick Theological Seminary: Notable people

 The New Brunswick Theological Seminary's bylaws establish its mission "to educate persons and strengthen communities for transformational, public ministries in church and society."
-In its 230-year history, the seminary's faculty and alumni have taken leading roles in the ministry and missions of the Reformed Church and other Christian denominations, in academia, and in the professional world.
+In its 230 year history, the seminary's faculty and alumni have taken leading roles in the ministry and missions of the Reformed Church and other Christian denominations, in academia, and in the professional world.

 Because of the work and reputation of alumni who became prominent missionaries, the seminary became well known in the nineteenth century.
 David Abeel (B.D.
 1826), served as a missionary throughout the world, including in Indonesia, Southeast Asia and China.
 Several members of the Scudder family, including Jared Waterbury Scudder (B.D.
 1855), received their theological training at the seminary before serving as missionaries in India.
 Alumnus John Van Nest Talmage (B.D.
 1845) served for over forty years in China for the American Reformed Mission.
-His younger brother, the Rev. Dr. Thomas DeWitt Talmage (B.D.
+His younger brother, Thomas DeWitt Talmage (B.D.
 1856) became known for his pulpit oratory, drawing large crowds to hear his sermons.
 Talmage's sermons were later published in 3,000 journals and said to reach 25 million readers worldwide.
 One of the main buildings on the seminary's campus, Zwemer Hall (built 1966, razed 2013) was named for Samuel Marinus Zwemer (M.A.
 1890), a missionary in the Middle East who was nicknamed the "Apostle to Islam."
 Zwemer served in Basra, Bahrain, the Arabian peninsula, later in Egypt from 1891 to 1929, and believed that distributing literature was effective in spreading God's word.
 Horace Grant Underwood (B.D.
 1884), served as a missionary in Korea, and was influential in establishing several educational institutions with the financial support of his brother, John T. Underwood, a typewriter entrepreneur and manufacturer.
 A financial gift in Spring 2011 to the seminary from the Luce Foundation and Korean Christians established an endowed professorship, the Underwood Chair for Global Christianity.

 Many of the seminary's graduates have served as faculty and administrators at Rutgers, Western Theological Seminary, Hope College and several other institutions.
 Hope, an RCA-affiliated liberal arts college in Michigan founded in 1851, was founded upon a vision of becoming "a point of life for the whole Western Church, a Western New Brunswick."
-Two seminary graduates served as president of Rutgers—the Rev. William Henry Steel Demarest, a clergyman and ecclesiastical history scholar, and Philip Milledoler Brett, a prominent New York City attorney (both also alumni of Rutgers College).
+Two seminary graduates served as presidents of Rutgers: William Henry Steele Demarest, a clergyman and ecclesiastical history scholar, and Philip Milledoler Brett, a prominent New York City attorney (both also alumni of Rutgers College).
 Demarest served as the seminary's president for ten years from 1925 to 1935.
 Several other seminary alumni have served on the seminary's faculty and as its leaders—including its first dean and faculty president, Samuel Merrill Woodbridge (A.M.
 1841), and its previous president, Gregg A. Mast (M.Div.
 1976).